 Here is not the only digital mapmaker vying for subscribers.
 Mobileye, an automotive vision chipmaker, has also released a crowd-sourcing service, which extracts information about road conditions and traffic from cameras embedded in cars.
 It transfers that data to the cloud and sends it out to automakers that subscribe to the service.

-It is unclear whether the new service will infringe upon a deal that BMW signed earlier this year to develop autonomous cars with Mobileye and Intel.
+It is unclear what impact the new service will have in a deal that BMW signed earlier this year to develop autonomous cars with Mobileye and Intel.

 Google purchased Waze for $1.1 billion in 2013, but the search engine has advanced its mapmaking agenda in other ways.
 It recently acquired Urban Engines, which gathers data from pedestrians and other sources to suggest the quickest routes for commuters.